 Types of sake

 Junmai means there has been no additives to the brew, so it only consists of rice, water, yeast and koji, the enzyme-rich mold used to catalyze fermentation.
 Junmai used by itself also indicates the rice has been polished to 70 percent, but the term can also be used in conjunction with ginjo and daiginjo.

-Other types of sake include namazake, unpasteurized sake; nigorizake (or simply nigori), unfiltered sake resulting in a cloudy drink with a creamy mouthfeel; and shiboritate, which is released straight from the brewery without undergoing any maturation.
+Other types of sake include namazake, unpasteurized sake; nigorizake (or simply nigori), sake filtered through a coarse cloth, resulting in a cloudy drink with a creamy mouthfeel; and shiboritate, which is released straight from the brewery without undergoing any maturation.

 It is important to note that in Japanese “sake” actually refers to alcohol in general, while the rice brew specifically is called nihonshu.
 There are a number of other traditional Japanese liquors, including shochu—a distilled spirit—and umeshu, a sweet plum liqueur made by steeping the fruit in alcohol.